Forgiveness: Islam

-Islam recommends forgiveness, because Allah values forgiveness.
-There are numerous verses in Quran and the Hadiths recommending forgiveness.
+Islam recommends forgiveness because Allah values forgiveness.
+There are numerous verses in the Quran and the Hadiths recommending forgiveness.
 Islam also allows revenge to the extent of the harm done, but forgiveness is encouraged, with a promise of reward from Allah.

 The reward of an evil deed is its equivalent.
 But whoever pardons and seeks reconciliation, then their reward is with Allah.
 He certainly does not like the wrongdoers.